 For information on other known and possible breast cancer risk factors, see:

-Many studies have been done looking for a link between certain diets and breast cancer risk, but so far the results have been conflicting.
-Results of some studies have shown that diet may play a role, while others showed no evidence that diet influences breast cancer risk.
+While being overweight or obese and not being physically active have been linked to breast cancer risk, the possible link between diet and breast cancer risk is less clear.
+Results of some studies have suggested that diet may play a role, while others have not found that diet influences breast cancer risk.

-Many studies of women in the United States have not linked breast cancer risk to fat in the diet.
-Still, studies have found that breast cancer is less common in countries where the typical diet is low in total fat, low in polyunsaturated fat, and low in saturated fat.
+Studies of women in the United States have not found a consistent link between high-fat diets and getting breast cancer, although some studies have found a possible link between high-fat diets and a higher risk of dying from breast cancer.
+Studies have also found that breast cancer is less common in countries where the typical diet is low in total fat, low in polyunsaturated fat, and low in saturated fat.
 Researchers are still not sure how to explain this.
-It may be at least partly due to the effect of diet on body weight.
-Also, studies comparing diet and breast cancer risk in different countries are complicated by other differences (such as activity level, intake of other nutrients, and genetic factors) that might also affect breast cancer risk.
+Studies comparing diet and breast cancer risk in different countries are complicated by other differences (such as activity level, intake of other nutrients, and genetic factors) that might also affect breast cancer risk.

-More research is needed to better understand the effect of the types of fat eaten on breast cancer risk.
-It’s clear that calories do count, and fat is a major source of calories.
-High-fat diets can lead to being overweight or obese, which is a known breast cancer risk factor.
+We do know that high-fat diets can lead to being overweight or obese, which is a known breast cancer risk factor.
 A diet high in fat is also a risk factor for some other types of cancer.
-And intake of certain types of fat is clearly related to higher risk of heart disease.
+And eating certain types of fat is clearly linked to a higher risk of heart disease.

 A great deal of research has been reported and more is being done to understand possible environmental influences on breast cancer risk.

 Chemicals in the environment that have estrogen-like properties are of special interest.
 For example, substances found in some plastics, certain cosmetics and personal care products, pesticides, and PCBs (polychlorinated biphenyls) seem to have such properties.
 In theory, these could affect breast cancer risk.

 At this time research does not show a clear link between breast cancer risk and exposure to these substances, but it is hard to study such effects in humans.
 More studies are needed in this area.